Dmitri9149/Docker-container-for-Links-with-PostgreSQL/README.md

 ```
 ---------------------------------------

 As an example of using the environment, from the current folder we did:
 $mkdir links_examples
-$touch todo.links
+$touch links_examples/todo.links

-And we add the code from the Links tutorial : https://github.com/links-lang/links-tutorial/blob/master/4_todo/todo.links
+And we add the code from the Links tutorial : https://github.com/links-lang/links-tutorial/blob/master/4_todo/todo.links  to local links_examples/todo.links file.
+See the code (quite dense, about 40 libes only, front end + server)

 ```
 fun remove(item, items) {